If you’re struggling to study for a cumulative exam, this blog post is for you. Here are 10 tips to help the students get ready and ace the test!

 What is Comprehensive Exams?

-Many students often search in Google ‘what is a comprehensive exam.’
+Many students often search Google for ‘what a comprehensive exam is.’
 So, here is the answer.
-It is a test that graduate students take at the end of their studies to see how prepared they are for the dissertation, which is the next stage in their academic careers.
+It is a test given to graduate students at the end of their course to see how prepared they are for the dissertation, which is the next stage in their academic careers.
 Such a test may be delivered orally or in writing, among other formats.
-A comprehensive final exam meaning is to cover all the material in different subjects and courses.
-By far, we have understood that a comprehensive exam meaning is not the same as a cumulative assessment term, isn’t it!
+A comprehensive final exam covers all the material in different subjects and courses.
+By far, we have understood that cumulative meaning in school is not the same as a comprehensive exam, isn’t it?

 Cumulative vs Comprehensive Exam